Impact investments are designed to generate a measurable social return alongside a financial return.

 Your investments with VCC are used to create opportunity in underserved areas of the Commonwealth, supporting job creation, affordable housing options, energy efficiency, healthy food access, and community revitalization.

-Virginia Community Capital’s banking subsidiary, Community Capital Bank of Virginia, is an FDIC-insured, certified community development bank.
-CCB offers banking products tailored to community banks and socially conscious investors.
+Virginia Community Capital’s banking subsidiary, VCC Bank, is an FDIC-insured, certified community development bank.
+VCC Bank offers banking products tailored to community banks and socially conscious investors.
 We also provide consumer and business deposit products, including checking, savings, and certificates of deposit.
 Your funds earn a market rate of return, and are reinvested to educate, grow, and build sustainable communities in Virginia.

 VCC works with grantors and donors to grow our community programs, provide advisory services, leverage private capital, support operating costs, and advance new products in community development financing.
 VCC is a 501(c)(3), and therefore grants and donations are tax-deductible to the full extent permitted by federal law.